***Wednesday AM and Friday AMs are protected didactic time for all resident physicians

 Childrens Hospital and Medical Center of Omaha

-(coming soon!)
 Children's Hospital and Medical Center of Omaha is a large free-standing children's hospital that employs over 250 physicians and is the only full-service, pediatric healthcare center in Nebraska.
 CHMC provides expertise in more than 50 pediatric specialty services to children across a five-state region and beyond and is dedicated to exceptional clinical care, research, education, and advocacy.
 The University of Nebraska Department of Pediatrics is housed primarily at CHMC along with specialty faculty from the majority of UNMC departments.
 UNMC's Child Health Research Institute (CHRI) is housed on the CHMC campus and was formed to promote discovery and innovation to improve children’s health in the state of Nebraska and to become a global leader in child health research.
-UNMC Department of Dermatology is actively recruiting for two open faculty positions in pediatric dermatology, including the Division Chief of Pediatric Dermatology.
-We are working closely with the CEO and CHMC leadership to develop a robust and comprehensive pediatric dermatology program.
+UNMC Department of Dermatology successfully recruited Dr. Nicole Harter from CHLA as the Division Chief of Pediatric Dermatology and residents will rotate 1-2 months per year on pediatric dermatology for a comprehensive clinical experience.